sagemath/sagewiki_to_gh-2022-10-10/Python3-user.md

                 ^
 SyntaxError: invalid syntax
 }}}
-One cool thing about this `print` function is that it takes argument
+One cool thing about this `print` function is that it takes various arguments (you can write in files or use a different separator).
 {{{#highlight python
+sage-9.0: print("The", "number", 3, "is", "prime", sep=' XX ')
+The XX number XX 3 XX is XX prime
 }}}

 == 2. range and xrange ==